avirals554/STM32-inference-engine/README.md

-so the question is  if the math is that simple, can we run it on the cheapest, smallest hardware we can find? i dont mean that every microcontroller that we find in fridges needs AI, but because if it *can* run inference as an experiment ?, is the underlying math really is as simple as we claim ?
+so the question is  if the math is that simple, can we run it on the cheapest, smallest hardware we can find? i dont mean that every microcontroller that we find in fridges needs AI, but because *can* it run inference as an experiment ?, is the underlying math really is as simple as we claim ?

 The chip does inference only.
 Training happens on my Mac.
 The inference